lherrer5/EPAMfinalTest/README.md

 Check that Name is correct.

 Provide parallel execution, add logging for tests, and use tagging to parametrize tests suite run.
 Make sure that all tasks supported by this 3 conditions: 1.
 UC - 1; 2.
 UC - 2; 3.
 UC -3.

+NOTE: Please use Node version 18.17.0: nvm install 18.17.0 nvm use 18.17.0
+To run the tests use the **npm run wdio** command